bradyh641/CSC-Risk-Evaluation-Tool/README.md

 The application parses financial reports, aggregates funding data, automatically matches organizations between data sources, allows users to manually resolve unmatched organizations through an interactive interface, and generates a formatted Excel workbook containing the final results.
 This program is intended for the financial department of a local government organization, hereby referred to as CSC.

 ## Overview
 CSC maintains its financial information across multiple systems.
 Audit reports from organizations funded by CSC often exist as PDF documents while funding information is stored separately in CSV spreadsheets.
-Because of the quantity of organizations and limitations of standard file storage, this is one of the most slow and error-prone operations reported by the CSC financial department.
+Because of the quantity of organizations and volume of data, this is a great opportunity to aid the process with automation and reduce the amount of time to complete this financial analysis.

 This application streamlines the process by:
 - Extracting financial data from audit PDFs
 - Reading funding information from CSV spreadsheets
 - Matching organizations' audit files to spreadsheet entries (included for the possibility of varying naming conventions across platforms)
-- Calculating the values used to determine an organization's overall risk
+- Calculating the percentage funded used to assess an organization's risk
 - Producing a consolidated Excel report

 The application was designed to reduce manual data entry while maintaining user control over the final matching process.